BruceWong96/BreuceWong96/README.md

 ## 🛠️ Professional Experience
 - **Data Platform Specialist**: Designing and implementing robust data architectures for various use cases.
-- **Apache Kyuubi Contributor**: Contributing to the development of this powerful distributed SQL query engine.
+- **Apache Kyuubi Contributor**: [Apache Kyuubi](https://kyuubi.readthedocs.io/en/master/index.html) is a distributed and multi-tenant gateway to provide serverless SQL on Data Warehouses and Lakehouses.

 ## 📘 Personal Blog